 Career Dual Enrollment (CDE) is an option for high school students to enroll in post-secondary courses to earn elective or vocational credit toward high school graduation requirements and to receive hours toward a career and technical program certificate.
 Students receive two additional quality points on their weighted GPA for courses successfully completed within the program (6.0 on a 4.0 scale).

 A student must:

-- Be at least 16 years of age and in the 11th or 12th grade.
+- Be at least 16 years of age (some programs require students to be 18 years of age) and in the 11th or 12th grade.
 Students that enroll in their senior year may not be able to complete a program as a high school student.
 Opportunity to complete as an adult student is available.

 - Have a viable career-technical goal.

 - Have a minimum of a 2.0 unweighted GPA and be on target for graduation.
 All students are strongly encouraged to have passed the FSA, or equivalent test, prior to dual enrollment.

 - Have Basic Skills Assessment (BSA) scores within 2 grade levels of state mandated exit requirements for completion of the program.

 Achievement of these eligibility requirements must be documented prior to a student’s enrollment in a CDE program.